 Having studied the brief, we asked the architect a few clarifying questions and set to work.

 Tristan needed 3D renderings as soon as possible.
 So, to speed up the project, we split the workload between two 3D artists.
 One of them was making the hall 3D rendering, while the other was in charge of the terrace visualization.
 This allowed us to finish the task right on time.
 Following are the steps we took.

 #1.
 Setting up the 3D Scene and Remodeling

-First, the 3D artists imported the scene from Revit to 3ds Max software.
+First, the 3D artists imported the scene to 3ds Max software.
 Then, they optimized it for further application of the materials.
 For this, they used Reset XForm – a 3ds Max tool that helps to reset scaling and rotation values previously applied to objects.

 After that, the artists checked the geometry and polygon meshes of all of the CG architectural elements and furniture models in the scene.
 They found out that some of those were unsuitable for photorealistic restaurant rendering.
 So, our artists partially or fully remodeled them.